SLiV9/penne/docs/errors.md

 ### Explanation

 The value assigned to a constant must be evaluated at compile time.
-In addition to literals and other constants, constant expressions may use basic arithmetic, bitwise operations and primitive casts.
+In addition to literals and other constants, constant expressions may use basic arithmetic, bitwise operations and primitive conversions.

 ## Error code E361